-- A scoping assessment of the main receptors including protected areas nature conservation, bathing water etc (Section A13.4); - An assessment against quality elements including hydromorphology, biology, water quality, protected areas and invasive species (Section A13.5); - Assessment of the Proposed Scheme against mitigation measures and a cumulative assessment against other proposed schemes (Section A13.6); and - Assessment against other EU Directives (Section A13.8).
+- A scoping assessment of the main receptors including waterbodies, protected areas nature conservation, bathing water etc (Section A13.4); - An assessment against quality elements including hydromorphology, biology, water quality, protected areas and invasive species (Section A13.5); - Assessment of the Proposed Scheme against mitigation measures and a cumulative assessment against other proposed schemes (Section A13.6 and Section A13.7); and - Assessment against other EU Directives (Section A13.8).

-A13.4 Baseline Scoping
+A13.4 Baseline scoping

-A13.4.1 Water Body Scoping
+A13.4.1 Water body scoping

-Table A13.2 lists the WFD water bodies within the Study Area (see Section 13.1 in Chapter 13 (Water) in Volume 2 of this EIAR for more detail of these WFD surface water bodies).
-These are scoped into the assessment because the Proposed Scheme is within or adjacent to them.
+Table A13.2 lists the WFD water bodies within the Study Area (see Section 13.3 of Chapter 13 of the EIAR for more details of these WFD surface water bodies).
+These are scoped into the assessment due to the location of the Proposed Scheme's works within or adjacent to them.